World Cup 2026

 Denmark friendly losses with B-team

-Best rotation signal
+best rotation signal

 Consistent first-XI groupings